dtomassi/ECS289G/README.md

 # ECS289G
 The python file, BERTS_parts prepares the data in the format that BERT accepts.

+dev_100.csv and train_100.csv contain only 100 entries.
+I did this only to test whether BERT is working or not.
+The original files with labels are on google drive.
+I have shared the files with both of you.
+The link is, https://drive.google.com/drive/folders/1pevIh5eTjRdWW75d1xsPEW5P3BYnHfap?usp=sharing

 run.sh is the script file to run BERT.

 BERT code is available here, https://github.com/google-research/bert.git.